 - Phil Beckett, Chief Executive Officer at HASA;

 - Stephanie Fink, Director of Business Operations and Process Security Officer at NEHII;

 - James Noland, Product Manager at MiHIN; and

 - Van Zimmerman, Executive Director and Network Compliance and Security Officer at NJII.

-The session covers four proven approaches to maintain high quality and clean patient identity data: modern-day master patient index technology, normalization for data standardization, data enrichment tips and data stewardship management techniques.
+The session covers four proven approaches to maintain high quality and clean patient identity data: modern-day master patient index technology, normalization for data standardization, data enrichment tips and data stewardship management techniques to eliminate duplicate records.